sfc-gh-dwilczak/tutorials/docs/snowflake/sftp/username_password.md

  - Load a csv file from sftp server and land it in a snowflake table.
  - Takes a file from an SFTP Server and writes it to a Snowflake Internal Stage.

-Credit: Credit for the code goes to [brockcooper](https://github.com/brockcooper/snowflake_sftp/blob/main/README.md).
+Credit for the code goes to [brockcooper](https://github.com/brockcooper/snowflake_sftp/blob/main/README.md).
 Thank you!

 ## Video
 Video coming soon.